Quote of the Day

 - Stephen Hawking

-Every night I walk a 6.4-mile path around Rice Lake in Maple Grove, an upper-middle-class suburb of Minneapolis.
+Every night I walk a 6.4-mile path around the Lake in Maple Grove, the epitome of an upper-middle-class suburb.
 While on the home-bound leg of my walk, I saw two men in two cars jousting in the parking lot of the Maple Grove Applebee's.
 One man, about 45 years old, soon stopped his car, rolled his windows up, and immediately made a phone call – I later confirmed he was calling the police.
 The other man, about 35 years old, got out of his car and began pacing outside the car of the man who was calling the police.
-The pacing man was having a total meltdown – yelling, finger-pointing, veins sticking out – I will refer to him as "the Brute.”
+The pacing man was having a total meltdown – yelling, finger-pointing, veins sticking out – I will refer to him as "the Brute."
 The man inside the car looked terrified.
 The Brute was outside his car looking very threatening.

 I saw what was occurring and decided to place myself between a couple of hedges.
 I then did what every red-blooded American male would do -- I started filming the incident with my phone.
 The Brute did not notice me for about a minute and continued to throw a very impressive display of anger.